valora-inc/docs/docs/hooks/overview.md

 ## Developing a hook

-A developer can write a short TypeScript program that handle a specific hook type.
-A user's Valora wallet passes information to the hook, the hook executes in an isolated environment and returns a result, and Valora uses the results to extend it's default behavior.
+A developer can write a short TypeScript program that handles a specific hook type.
+A user's Valora wallet passes information to the hook, the hook executes in an isolated environment and returns a result, and Valora uses the results to extend its default behavior.

 Currently all hooks need to be approved by a Valora engineer before being available to users in the Valora wallet.
 Please contact us if